ZoeyVid/nginx-proxy-manager/README.md

 <!---
 **Note: To fix [this issue](https://github.com/SpiderLabs/ModSecurity/issues/2848), instead of running `nginx -s reload`, this fork stops nginx and starts it again.
 This can result in a 502 error when you update your hosts.
 See https://github.com/ZoeyVid/NPMplus/issues/296 and https://github.com/ZoeyVid/NPMplus/issues/283.** <br>
 --->
-**Note: Reloading the NPMplus UI can cause a 502 error.
-See https://github.com/ZoeyVid/NPMplus/issues/241.** <br>
 **Note: NO armv7, route53 and aws cloudfront ip ranges support.** <br>
 **Note: add `net.ipv4.ip_unprivileged_port_start=0` at the end of `/etc/sysctl.conf` to support PUID/PGID in network mode host.** <br>
 **Note: If you don't use network mode host, which I don't recommend, don't forget to expose port 443 on tcp AND udp (http3/quic needs udp).** <br>